Skaanning/Veff/readme.md

         public void Configure(IApplicationBuilder app, IWebHostEnvironment env)
         {
-            // dashboard found on this url, auth to come.. app.UseVeff("/veff");
+            // dashboard accessible on this url
+            app.UseVeff("/veff");

             // all the normal stuff after this :)